 In this talk we’ll explore the reasons why prioritization of accessibility issues is such a touchy subject.
 We’ll look at factors that affect how prioritization happens in our organizations, and what factors should ideally be affecting these decisions.
 I’ll propose a method that can give us some guidance about how we can prioritize issues for maximal effect.
 Finally, we’ll take a look at some examples to demonstrate how we can apply this method in real life.

-A11y — from «waaaat?» to a core part of dev team's workflow (Atrium)
+A11y — from «waaaat?» to a core part of dev team's workflow (Atrium) (documentation available)

 A closer look on how I implemented a11y-focused thinking in a web development team.
 How to convince stakeholders, project managers, designers, UX/QA specialists and bunch of developers that accessibility matters and it has to become a default, non-negotiable approach.